SEO Intermediate Updated 2026-03-22

 Crawl budget is the total number of URLs Googlebot will fetch from your site during a given period, determined by a combination of crawl rate limit and crawl demand.

 Google doesn’t give every site unlimited attention.
 Googlebot allocates resources based on your site’s size, health, and perceived importance.
 For most small-to-medium sites (under 10,000 pages), crawl budget isn’t a concern.
-But for larger sites — ecommerce stores, publishers, directories — it can be the difference between new content getting indexed in hours or weeks.
+But for larger sites.
+Ecommerce stores, publishers, directories.
+It can be the difference between new content getting indexed in hours or weeks.

 Google’s Gary Illyes has stated that crawl budget is “not something most sites need to worry about,” but also confirmed that wasting it on low-value URLs can delay indexing of important pages.